 An emotional support animal (ESA) is just what it sounds like—a pet that provides emotional support.
 ESAs don’t need any special training (beyond the normal training a pet needs).
 Dogs and cats are the most common, but any domesticated animal can be an ESA.

 ESAs are covered under the Fair Housing Act.
 This allows people with an ESA to have their pet in their home even if there is a "no pet" policy.
 The law also prevents additional pet fees for ESAs.
 Small ESAs can also travel with you on a plane free of charge.
+Unlike service dogs, ESAs aren’t allowed into other public places that don’t normally allow pets.

 In order to get the benefits of an ESA, you will need a “prescription” from a mental health professional.
 This is basically just a signed letter stating that you have a mental health condition and that your pet helps you deal with it.
 Some landlords and airlines will accept a letter from a medical doctor, but usually it needs to be a therapist or a psychiatrist.